zacanger/koa-simple-static/README.md

 ## Contributing

-* Please do, if you want!
-I'll consider any PRs, but no promises.
-* Notes:
+* Issues and PRs are welcome!
+Please keep in mind that this is feature complete.
 * This project uses Flow.
-  * It will be easiest if you have your editor configured to work with `eslint` and `flow`.
+It will be easiest if your editor is configured to work with `eslint` and `flow`.
 * Please run tests!
-  * Please _add_ tests, if you're adding functionality.
+* If you're changing or adding functionality, please _add_ tests!
-    * But also, think really hard about adding any functionality.
-This is already complete.

 ## License